birdybro/rgb_conv_verilog/README.md

   assign VGA_B = b_8;
 ```

-## rgb_333 to rgb_888 conversion with verilog/systemverilog using a pre-generated lookup table
+## rgb_333 to rgb_888 conversion with verilog/systemverilog using a generated LUT

 add rgb333_to_rgb888.* files to your project